Dutch ovens are incredibly hardy and versatile pieces of cookware. There are two main types of ovens

 As will the smooth electric stove or glass stovetop you to preserve the wonderful look of these appliances extreme care should be taken when using a cast iron cooking pot or skillet.

 Gas stoves are compatible with virtually all cookware.
 This includes Dutch ovens, of course.
-The strength of gas stove lies in their ability to make quick temperature changes and to cook food evenly.
+The strength of gas stoves lies in their ability to make quick temperature changes and to cook food evenly.

 They also allow for flexibility; on one burner, for example, you may have your Dutch oven on low-medium.
 On another, the burner will quickly reach high, to boil water, fry, or the like.